 - Produce an individualized education program.
 To ensure that the child’s individual needs are met, schools must create a written statement of the educational program designed for the child.

 - Provide the least restrictive environment.
 Children with a disability are entitled by law to receive an appropriate education designed to meet their special needs.
-They must be separated from their nondisabled peers only when the nature of the disability is such that they cannot achieve in a general education classroom, even with supplementary aids and supports.
+They must be educated with their nondisabled peers unless the nature of the disability is such that they cannot achieve in a general education classroom, even with supplementary aids and supports.

 - Offer opportunities for meaningful participation.
 Schools must provide opportunities for parents and students, when appropriate, to get involved throughout the special education process.

 - Implement procedural safeguards.
-Procedural safeguards ensure that the child’s and his or her parents’ rights are protected and establish clear steps to address disputes.
+Procedural safeguards ensure that children’s and parental rights are protected and establish clear steps to address disputes.
 Procedural safeguards guarantee that parents can participate in meetings, examine all educational records and obtain an individual educational evaluation.

 The IDEA’s Part B also establishes the educational requirements for children with a disability from ages 3 to 21.
-To further explore how this legislation helps to safeguard your child’s rights, visit the IDEA website, which covers such topics as discipline, early intervening services, identification of specific learning disabilities, individualized education programs and much more.
+To further explore how this legislation helps to safeguard your child’s rights, visit the IDEA website, which covers such topics as discipline, early intervention services, identification of specific learning disabilities, individualized education programs, dispute resolution and much more.
+To learn about due process in disputes about special education services, see the fact sheet, Resolving Concerns With a Child’s Special Education Services.

 Americans with Disabilities Act